 How to Make a Purchase Order in Apple Pages?

-When a buyer plans to order products or services from vendors or suppliers like yourself, you provide them the authority to select and purchase your items.
+A purchase order is important as it allows a buyer to order products or services from vendors or suppliers like yourself.
+You provide them the authority to select and purchase your items.
 In return, they provide you with purchase orders to request and describe their ordered items.
 Once you accept their request, you need to supply them with a request stated on the purchase order.

 Just in case you get confused, a requisition form differs from a purchase order.
 Requisitions document a request from your customer to request an item or a service.
 On the other hand, a purchase order approves a request to purchase and sends that to a vendor.